aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

 ### Challenges

 A challenge in MGA is identifying all feasible solutions that meet the cost deviation constraint, especially in large-scale problems.
 Computing the entire near-optimal space for all variables is often impractical due to computational limits.
-Thus, analyses typically focus on a subset of variables, projecting the near-optimal space onto a smaller set of aggregate variables ($x_{agg} = g(x)$), maintaining the solution space's convexity and facilitating exploration of near-optimal solutions.
+Thus, analyses typically focus on a subset of variables, projecting the near-optimal space onto a smaller set of aggregate variables $x_{agg} = g(x)$, maintaining the solution space's convexity and facilitating exploration of near-optimal solutions.

 ## How to MGA
 ### MGA Class